git-techknowledge.in

 ssh-copy-id git@your_server_ip

-Now developers can connect to the server securely.
+Now, developers can connect securely to the Git server.

 Step 6: Clone and Push Code